kyco/kyco-cp-theme/README.md

 You can manually replace the logo.png (in the images directory) to give the login screen a more personal touch.

-To customise the CSS, simply run `sass --watch global.scss:global.css`.
+To customise the CSS, simply run `sass --watch global.scss:global.css` from within the `kyco/css` directory.
 This will allow you to change the colours in the `global.scss` as you please.
 Rember to also set `$custom_scheme` to `true` in `_config.scss` if you wish to change the default colours.

 Colour schemes
 --------------